FekSake/FekSake/README.md

 FekSake
-I am a programmer who mains python.
+I am a programmer. lol

-x5 main discord account termed.. locked around 1000 discord accounts total
+x5 main discord account termed..

+Discord : So long ago i forgot the name honestly but it was at the end of 2019

+Discord : FekSake#xxxx : Termed early 2021 or late 2020

-Discord : FekSake#5624 : TERMED
+Discord : FekSake#5624 : TERMED somewhere in december around 27/12/2021

-discord : FekSake#5716 : TERMED
+Discord : FekSake#5716 : TERMED 14/01/2022

-Newer discord : Msgme for it
+Discord : Guess what...
+TERMED 25/01/2022

+Discord : Hoping we dont get termed again :) feksake#2872

 <a>
     <img src="https://komarev.com/ghpvc/?username=feksake">